-Authentic Brand Ally Network: An agency of record alternative
+Authentic Ally Network™: An agency of record alternative

 Without an agency of record to rely on, the challenge becomes engaging numerous specialized agencies or freelancers for various capabilities while also setting clear expectations and aligning them toward shared, strategic objectives.

 This process can be time-consuming and expensive.
 Businesses often find themselves frustrated that the investments they’re making with external partners aren’t leading to the growth they need.
-While their agency or freelance marketers may be very competent, if their efforts aren’t well-guided, strategically aligned, and thoughtfully integrated, the business will find itself committing random acts of marketing.
+While their agency or freelance marketers may be very competent, if their efforts aren’t well-guided, strategically aligned, and thoughtfully integrated, the business will find itself struggling to Overcome Random Acts of Marketing™.

 - Each have niche specialty areas that enable their deep expertise.